newby-jay/BVchunker/README.md

     - I think I can fix this issue using TIFReader-experimental by setting a flag so that it is set to either the beginning or end of the block.
   - Expand to recognize and handle BIGTIF files (magic number 43 and 64 bit offset blocks)

+## PIMS reader - April 1
+I added a "PIMS" reader that can be used to process a wide range of file types.
+The downside is that it requires a large local hard drive for all workers.
+Videos are downloaded locally first and then processed into the pipeline.
+This adds to the cost of running the pipeline, particularly for sets with large videos.
+The PD size must be set to around 4-5 times the size of the largest video in the set.
+   - Using a StringIO buffer does not work with the PIMS package because it does not accept a file object as input.
+If this ever changes, we can add a faster sub reader, like the one in the TIFReader, for small videos that can fit in memory.

 ## Future file reader types
   - AVI: The format looks friendly enough.
 The frame offsets should be stored in the footer.
 I want to provide limited AVI support, particularly for those that are generated with the popular Matlab control software.
   - OME XML: This should be easy to provide, but might not have many users.
 Processing would be a simple extension of the text reader in the Beam package.
 Compressed files should be straightforward to handle.